 Arrowleaf Tearthumb, Scratchgrass, etc.

-Synonyms of Persicaria sagittata (38) (Updated on 3-15-21): Helxine sagittatum (L.) Raf., Persicaria aestiva (Makino) Ohki, Persicaria anguillana Honda, Persicaria belophylla (Litv. ex Grigorjev) Kitag., Persicaria sagittata f. aestiva (Makino) H.Hara, Persicaria sagittata f. paludosa (Kom.)
+Synonyms of Persicaria sagittata (38) (Updated on 5-20-21 from Plants of the World Online): Helxine sagittatum (L.) Raf., Persicaria aestiva (Makino) Ohki, Persicaria anguillana Honda, Persicaria belophylla (Litv. ex Grigorjev) Kitag., Persicaria sagittata f. aestiva (Makino) H.Hara, Persicaria sagittata f. paludosa (Kom.)
 H.Hara, Persicaria sagittata f. sericea (Nakai) H.Hara, Persicaria sagittata f. viridialba (Honda) H.Hara, Persicaria sieboldii (Meisn.)
 Ohki, Polygonum aestivum (Makino) Makino, Polygonum anguillanum Koidz., Polygonum paludosum (Kom.)
 Kom., Polygonum sagittatum L., Polygonum sagittatum f. aestivum (Makino) Murata, Polygonum sagittatum var. boreale Meisn., Polygonum sagittatum f. chloranthum Fernald, Polygonum sagittatum var. gracilentum Fernald, Polygonum sagittatum var. ovalifolium Farw., Polygonum sagittatum f. pilosum (H.Hara) Murata, Polygonum sagittatum f. sericeum (Nakai) Murata, Polygonum sagittatum subsp. sieboldii (Meisn.)
 Vorosch., Polygonum sagittatum f. tomentosum (H.Hara) Murata, Polygonum sagittatum var. typicum R.Keller, Polygonum sagittatum f. viridialbum (Honda) Murata, Polygonum sieboldii Meisn., Tasoba sagittata (L.) Raf., Tracaulon sagittatum (L.) Small, Tracaulon sagittatum f. chloranthum (Fernald) Moldenke, Tracaulon sagittatum var. gracilentum (Fernald) C.F.Reed, Tracaulon sagittatum f. subalbidum Moldenke, Tracaulon sibiricum (Meisn.)
 Greene, Tracaulon sieboldii (Meisn.)
 Greene, Truellum aestivum (Makino) Soják, Truellum paludosum (Kom.)
 Soják, Truellum sagittatum (L.) Soják, Truellum sericeum (Nakai) Soják, Truellum sibiricum (Meisn.)
 Soják, Truellum sieboldii (Meisn.)
 Soják

 Persicaria sagittata (L.) H.Gross is the correct and accepted scientific name for the Arrowleaf Tearthumb.
 It was named and described as such by Hugo Gross in Beihefte zum Botanischen Centralblatt in 1919.
 This species was first named and described as Polygonum sagittatum by Carl Linnaeus in the first edition of Species Plantarum in 1753.